Going Against the Grain

 The second phase included an animated landing page that detailed the tuition reduction and what that meant for both potential and current students.
 It featured quotes from students and a video from the CSM president explaining how and why the college is decreasing tuition.

 The campaign as a whole was tremendously effective.
+Bozell developed a strategy built on leveraging local news coverage into national placements.
 Just four days after the announcement of the tuition reduction, there were more than 25 TV, radio and print stories (including the front cover on the Omaha World-Herald), with 1.5 million impressions and an advertising value of nearly $100,000.
 Social media efforts in the first four days had a reach of nearly one million, gained more than 1,000 likes and reactions, and had more than 200 shares.
+The local coverage and social media conversation were used to generate leadership interview placements in The Wall Street Journal and educational trade publications and blogs.

 And the success goes beyond press hits: Fall of 2017’s incoming class is the largest the school has ever seen and includes students from 28 states.
 138 of these students are single mothers, 309 are first-generation students, and 328 students are considered to have high financial need.
 All of which are the direct beneficiaries of a reduced cost for a high-quality education.